E ngā mana, e ngā reo, e te iwi, nau mai, piki mai, whakatau mai rā.

-At Birchville School we are passionate about helping people discover and achieve their potential.
-We recognise that people come with different values, culture, strengths and needs and as a staff, together with our community, we are committed to celebrating diversity and providing a quality education that meets the needs of all students.
+At Birchville School we are passionate about helping children discover and achieve their potential.
+We recognise that people come with different values, cultures, strengths and needs and as a staff, together with our community, we are committed to celebrating diversity and providing a quality education that meets the needs of all students.

 We believe that all of our tamariki / children are similar to Gemstones in that they are small but precious, they are diverse and unique, and they take time within the right environment to develop, grow and reach their potential.